 Some borrowers use a popular strategy to reduce the interest they pay on an interest-only loan.

-The extra money in the redraw offset facility offsets some of their interest while giving them the flexibility to easily redraw the money if they need it.
+The extra money in the offset sub-account offsets some of their interest while giving them the flexibility to easily redraw the money if they need it.

 According to ASIC, in 2015 one in four owner occupiers had an interest-only loan while 2 in 3 investors had an interest only loan.